Introduction

 Background

 Kiribati experienced sustained European contact by the 1760s; all three island groups were named and charted by 1826.
-American whaling ships frequently passed through the islands, and the UK declared a protectorate over the Gilbert and nearby Ellice Islands in 1892 to block growing US influence.
+American whaling ships frequently passed through the islands, and the UK declared a protectorate over the Gilbert and nearby Ellice Islands in 1892, in an attempt to block growing US influence.
 Phosphate-rich Banaba Island was annexed to the protectorate in 1900.
-In 1916, the protectorate became a colony, and some Line Islands were added in 1916 and 1919 with the final ones added in 1972.
-The Phoenix Islands were added to the colony in 1937, and the UK agreed to share jurisdiction of some of them with the US because of their strategic location for aviation.
-Japan occupied the northern Gilbert Islands in 1941; the islands of Makin and Tarawa were the sites of major US amphibious victories over entrenched Japanese garrisons in 1943.
-The UK continued to rule the colony after World War II.
-The Ellice Islands became its own colony in 1974 and renamed Tuvalu for “eight standing together” in 1975.
-The Gilbert Islands became fully self-governing in 1977 and independent in 1979 as Kiribati, the Gilbertese spelling of Gilberts.
+In 1916, the protectorate became a colony, and some Line Islands were added in 1916 and 1919, with the final ones added in 1972.
+The Phoenix Islands were added to the colony in 1937, and the UK agreed to share jurisdiction of some with the US because of their strategic location for aviation.
+During World War II, the islands were occupied by Japanese forces but were ejected by US amphibious assaults.
+The Ellice Islands became its own colony in 1974 and was renamed Tuvalu for “eight standing together” in 1975.
+The Gilbert Islands became fully self-governing in 1977 and independent in 1979 under the new name of Kiribati, the Gilbertese spelling of Gilberts.
 The US relinquished all claims to the sparsely inhabited Phoenix and Line Islands in a 1979 treaty of friendship.

 Visit the Definitions and Notes page to view a description of each topic.